vemuladheeraj/SmartExpensesPrivatePolicy/AI_FEATURES_DISCLOSURE.md

 - **User Experience**: Processing to improve user experience
 - **App Functionality**: Processing necessary for app functionality
 - **Balanced Approach**: Balance user privacy with service benefits

+## Google Play Store Compliance

+### 1. Data Safety Declaration
+- **Optional AI Features**: All AI features are completely optional and require user consent
+- **No Data Collection**: We do not collect personal data for AI features without explicit consent
+- **Local Processing**: AI features process data locally when possible
+- **User Control**: Users can disable AI features or remove API keys at any time

+### 2. Third-Party Services
+- **Google AI Studio**: Optional AI features use Google AI Studio with user-provided API keys
+- **OAuth 2.0**: Gmail integration uses secure OAuth 2.0 authentication
+- **No Advertising**: We do not use advertising services or track users for advertising purposes
+- **Transparent Permissions**: All permissions are clearly explained and optional

+### 3. Privacy Compliance
+- **GDPR Compliant**: AI features comply with GDPR requirements
+- **CCPA Compliant**: AI features comply with CCPA requirements
+- **COPPA Compliant**: AI features comply with COPPA requirements
+- **Data Minimization**: Only essential data is processed for AI features

 ## Contact and Support